Granite Cleaning Tips: Keep Your Stone Surfaces Sparkling and Spotless

 Dealing with Spills: Act Quickly Spills are inevitable, but how you handle them can make all the difference.
 Acting quickly can prevent liquids from seeping into the porous surface, reducing the risk of stains.

-- Blot, Don’t Wipe: Use a paper towel or soft cloth to blot the spill immediately.
+- Yet, Blot, Don't Wipe: Use a paper towel or soft cloth to blot the spill immediately.
 Wiping can spread the liquid and potentially push it deeper into the stone.

 - Clean with Care: After blotting, follow up with your daily cleaning routine to ensure no residue remains.
 Avoid scrubbing, as it can damage the protective seal.